Rhinoplasty Surgery Cost and Procedure Guide

 Patients should try to avoid blowing their nose and sneezing after rhinoplasty surgery.
-If patients usually struggle with allergies, they may like to avoid any known triggers.
+In addition, if patients usually struggle with allergies, they may like to avoid any known triggers.
 It is also advised that patients avoid hot baths and getting the splint wet after the procedure.

-Usually, the scars tend to be pink and raised in the first few weeks after surgery but they will eventually fade to faint white lines over the following months.
-As the incisions used for this procedure are either inside the nostril or on the area of skin between the nostrils of the nose, scarring will be well hidden.
+Usually, the scars tend to be pink and raised in the first few weeks after surgery, but they will eventually fade to faint white lines over the following months.
+As the incisions used for this procedure are either inside the nostril or on the skin area between the nose's nostrils, scarring will be well hidden.

-The nose will feel stiff following an augmentation rhinoplasty and this is likely to be a permanent change.
+The nose will feel stiff following an augmentation rhinoplasty, and this is likely to be a permanent change.
 This is because it no longer has the flexibility of the natural frame of the nose.
-Most rhinoplasty patients say that you get used to this change with time.
+However, most rhinoplasty patients say that you get used to this change with time.